iseethattown/steam-page-tools/README.md

 Authenticated, non-destructive Chrome scenarios have been exercised against live Steam pages.
 Firefox smoke testing and account-changing mutation scenarios remain part of the release checklist.

-See [TESTING.md](TESTING.md) for the verified behavior and remaining release tests.

 ## Source and development

 The Chrome and Firefox packages are built from the same readable source file.
 The build uses Node.js built-ins for staging and ZIP creation and does not download or generate runtime code.